torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/gianfar.rst

 The gianfar driver supports using the group hash table on the TSEC (and the extended hash table on the eTSEC) for multicast filtering.
 On the eTSEC, the exact-match MAC registers are used before the hash tables.
-See Linux documentation on how to join multicast groups.
+See GNU/Linux documentation on how to join multicast groups.

 Padding